jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

   @param _currency The expected currency of the amount being distributed.
 Must match the project's current funding cycle's distribution limit currency.
   @param _minReturnedTokens The minimum number of terminal tokens that the `_amount` should be valued at in terms of this terminal's currency, as a fixed point number with the same number of decimals as this terminal.
   @param _memo A memo to pass along to the emitted event.

+  @return netLeftoverDistributionAmount The amount that was sent to the project owner, as a fixed point number with the same amount of decimals as this terminal.
 */
 function distributePayoutsOf(
   uint256 _projectId,